 show me how the seed sprouts, how many days and how the earth was really

 made up of lots of living things all working together. the basis of all

 faiths is in the seed and the surety of life on the grow.

-CRM: Wealth is the accumulation of resources and is the root cause of poverty.
-For wealth to accumulate it must come from somewhere and the “somewhere” it comes from is the people.
-It is the labor of the people that is gathered, deposited and used to induce others to work for tokens.
-The plan works because the people do not have any way of surviving unless they are part of the token based economic system.
-That is about to change.
-Wealth should be looked at like compost, it does no good sitting around.
+amazon products with most 5 star reviews wealth is the accumulation of resources and is the root cause of poverty. for wealth to accumulate it must come from somewhere and the ï¿½somewhereï¿½ it comes from is the people. it is the labor of the people that is gathered, deposited and used to induce others to work for tokens. the plan works because the people do not have any way of surviving unless they are part of the token based economic system. that is about to change. wealth should be looked at like compost, it does no good sitting around.